 These cookies are just about my favorite cookies in the whole world.
 They taste just like ones my Grandma used to make, and I rediscovered the recipe from Gretchen at Second Blooming.
 I substituted coconut oil for vegetable oil.

 Chicago Crunchy Cookies

 1 pkg.
 (12 oz.) chocolate chips

 1 cup nuts (optional)

 Mix dry ingredients and set aside.
 Beat the butter, brown sugar, white sugar, egg, milk and vanilla until creamy.
 Stir in the flour, alternating with the oil until smooth.
 Stir in Rice Krispies, chocolate chips, oatmeal and nuts until thick.
-Drop by teaspoonfuls onto foil-lined cookie sheets.
+(I always opt to leave the nuts out!)
+Drop by teaspoonfuls onto ungreased cookie sheets.
 Bake at 350 degrees until golden brown, about 8 to 10 minutes.

 NOTE: Keep in mind that these cookies are still cookies…meaning that they are not healthier because of the coconut oil!

 I read these articles while researching health benefits of coconut oil:

 Have you used coconut oil in your cooking or baking?
 Do you have any other baking tips?
 Let us know in the comments!